shayonj/pg_easy_replicate/README.md

 ### Stats

 You can inspect or watch stats any time during the sync process.
-The stats give you can an idea of when the sync started, current flush/write lag, how many tables are in `replicating`, `copying` or other stages, and more.
+The stats give you an idea of when the sync started, current flush/write lag, how many tables are in `replicating`, `copying` or other stages, and more.

 You can poll these stats to perform any other after the switchover is done.
 The stats include a `switchover_completed_at` which is updated once the switch over is complete.